mad-lab/transit/src/pytransit/doc/source/CGI.rst

 **Step 3: Run the CRISPRi-DR model**

 This is a relatively quick process, taking at most 3 minutes for a dataset of ~90,000 sgRNAs .
 This step fits the CRISPRi-DR model (statistical analysis of concentration dependence for each gene) to each gene in the file and prints each output to the <CRISPRi-DR results file> in a tab seperated file.

+Genes with significant interactions are those with *qval of condetration dependence < 0.05* and *\|Z score of concentration dependence|>2*.
+However, genes can be ranked by depletion by sorting the coefficient of concentration dependence in ascending order

 ::

     > python3 ../src/transit.py CGI run_model <fractional abundance file>  >  <CRISPRi-DR results file>